VenturaNotes/Knowledge/- Topics/Hairy Ball Theorem.md

 ## Synthesis
 -
 ## Source [^1]
 - Informally, it is impossible to comb flat the hair on a ball without creating a tuft or cowlick.
 More formally, the theorem says that a tangent vector field on a sphere must have a singularity.
-This is a consequence of the Poincaré–Hopf Theorem, as the sphere has Euler characteristic 2.
+This is a consequence of the Poincaré-Hopf Theorem, as the sphere has Euler characteristic 2.
 ## References

 [^1]: [[(Home Page) The Concise Oxford Dictionary of Mathematics 6th Edition by Oxford Reference]]